Kris Travis: Early career (2002−2008)

 Trained in Sheffield by Alan Johnson, Travis began competing on shows in the North of England in 2002.
 His earliest successes came in Grand Pro Wrestling, where he held the GPW Tag Team Championship with Scotty Hexx in an early incarnation of the popular Project Ego team, and in Norton British Wrestling, where he held the NBW Cruiserweight Championship.
 He received further training from Stixx and Keith Myatt, which he believed helped him get onto bigger shows.

 Rise to prominence (2009−2014)

 In the late 2000s, Travis added Martin Kirby to the Project Ego team.
 The duo found some notable success, winning the RDW Tag Team Championships, the 1PW Tag Team Championships, the 3CW Tag Team Championships, the IPW:UK Tag Team Championships and the RPW Undisputed British Tag Team Championship.
 They would also compete for notable promotions like PROGRESS Wrestling, Insane Championship Wrestling, Premier British Wrestling and more.

 Travis also had singles success, most notably in Preston City Wrestling.
 On 17 August 2012, Kravis defeated Lionheart to win the PCW Heavyweight Championship.
+In Lionheart's Pro Wrestling Elite promotion, Travis challenged Andy Wild for the PWE World Heavyweight Championship in a losing effort.
 He also had the opportunity to compete outside of the UK for Westside Xtreme Wrestling in Germany, in a triple threat with BxB Hulk and John Klinger.
 He competed on one occasion for Total Nonstop Action, while taking part in their British Boot Camp television series.